OlRabiesAbe/resume_website/README.md

 			Maybe recipes?
 Maybe too much work

-	Take decent selfie to put in place of dumbass skeleton
+	Take decent selfie to put in place of skeleton

 	Figure out how to use boxshadow to, like, negative-radius a border